Services, Timescales and Pricing Information for Immigration, Employment, Debt Recovery, Probate and Residential Conveyancing

 The time that must be spent on a matter will depend on a number of issues including but not limited to: the complexity of the claim; the existence of a written agreement and evidence generally; the location of the debtor; the strength of any defence that the debtor might raise and the number of witnesses.

-The fee ranges indicated above do not include enforcing any judgment that might be obtained, dealing with any counter claim/Part 20/or third-party claims, instructing experts or dealing with experts generally; the making of or responding to any interim applications; third party disbursements such as process server fees.
+The fee ranges indicated above do not include enforcing any judgment that might be obtained, dealing with any counter claim/Part 20/or third-party claims, instructing experts or dealing with experts generally; the making of or responding to any interim applications; or third party disbursements such as process server fees.

 Claims usually take between 1 – 18 months from receipt of instructions from you to receipt of payment from the other side, depending on whether or not it is necessary to issue a claim.
 If enforcement action is needed, the matter will take longer to resolve.